chainpoint/chainpoint-js/README.md

 ### Submit Hash(es)

 This is an HTTP request that passes an Array of hash(es) to a Node.
 The Node will return a Version 1 UUID for each hash submitted.
-This `hashidNode` is used later for retrieving a proof.
+This `proofId` is used later for retrieving a proof.

 ### Get Proof(s)

 Proofs are first anchored to the 'Calendar' chain maintained by every Chainpoint Core.
-This takes up to ten seconds.
-Retrieving a `hashIdNode` at this stage returns a proof anchored to the Calendar.
+This takes up to a minute.
+Retrieving a `proofId` at this stage returns a proof anchored to the Calendar.

 Proofs are appended with data as they are anchored to additional blockchains.
 For example, it takes 60 - 90 minutes to anchor a proof to Bitcoin.
 Calling getProofs will now append the first proof with data that anchors it to the Bitcoin Blockchain.